What is Meditation?

 Successful people Meditate!
 People who achieve their goals, satisfy their dreams and cope well with lifes ups and downs.

-People who do yoga or mindfulness practices that see the bigger picture and recognise the relevance of practicing being aware in the present moment.
+People who do yoga or mindfulness practices.
+People that see the bigger picture and the benefits of being more present.

-People who feel connected to each other and all living things and promote respect to all life including our planet our space and beyond.
+People who respect humanity and feel connected to each other and all living things and promote respect to all life including our planet our space and beyond.

 People who measure their success by how content or balanced they feel in themselves as opposed to by reference to man made benchmarks such as wealth or social status.

-It’s now a popular concept used in anti-stress and wellness campaigns and mental health support.
+People who struggle with their mental health.
+It’s now a recognised concept used in anti-stress and wellness campaigns and mental health support.

-Don’t miss out – Get involved – Permit yourself to meditate.
+Don’t miss out – Get involved – Train yourself to meditate.

-Since the aim of meditation is to experience the quality of ‘pure presence’ or ‘pure awareness’ and everyone seems to be doing it – why are we not living in a peaceful world of contentment, tolerance and calm people?
+The ultimate aim of meditation is to experience the quality of ‘pure presence’ or ‘pure awareness’ and everyone seems to be doing it – So why are we not living in a peaceful world of contentment, tolerance and calm?

-There are many benefits derived from the meditation process and regular meditators can expect any of the following BENEFITS :-
+There are many benefits derived from the meditation process and regular meditators can expect any or all of the following BENEFITS :-

 Improved problem solving and decision making

-So Meditate to improve physical and mental health and emotional wellness.
+So rather than meditating for world peace, why not start Meditating to improve physical and mental health and emotional wellness.